giwdulttam/giwdulttamblog.github.io/index.md

 Hello!
 I'm Matt, an incoming PhD student in statistics at Boston Univeristy.
-I am broadly interested in probability theory, stochastic modeling and functional analysis.
-I am particularly interested in the application of these fields to anomaly detection, uncertainty quantification and robust machine learning.
+I am broadly interested in analysis, probability theory and machine learning.
+Below is some writing on topics that I am interested in.

-I also enjoy dabbling in operator algebras and non-commutative probabilty theory and its combinatorial aspects.
-Below are a handful of posts on these things.
 Feel free to contact me with any questions, concerns or comments at maludwig15@gmail.com.

 <div style="float: right; margin-left: 20px;">